brigadecore/brigade/docs/topics/developers.md

   controller spawns these, though you can run one directly as well.
 - acid-api: The REST API server for user interfaces
 - acid-project: The Helm chart for installing Acid projects
-- vcs-sidecar: The code that runs as a sidecar in cluster to fetch VCS repositories
+- git-sidecar: The code that runs as a sidecar in cluster to fetch Git repositories

 This document covers development of `acid-controller`, `acid-server`, and `acid-worker`.